As an Amazon Associate we earn from qualifying purchases.

 Longer shutter speeds start from one and above.
 Therefore, setting your image sensor to one means anything that moves in your scene will appear blurry in a still photograph.

-However, you can use this shutter speed in low light situations and night scenes.
+However, you can use the shutter speed chart to determine the right setting for low light situations and night scenes.